floriangosse/slack-dnd-cli/README.md

 slack-dnd start 60
 ```

-*Note: Replace 60 with the time (in minutes) your session should be run.*
+*Note: Replace 60 with the time (in minutes) your session should run.*

 **end**

-To stop a current session immediately run:
+To stop the current session immediately run:

 ```
 slack-dnd stop